 Dr Marohasy recently presented at the Ninth International Conference on Climate Change in Las Vegas on ‘The Need for a New Paradigm, Including for Rainfall Forecasting’.

 Dr Marohasy is sceptical of the consensus on anthropogenic global warming.
 In her opinion there is no unifying theory of climate and many drivers of climate change.
 But she doesn’t necessarily agree with everything sceptics have to say, and recently wrote ‘Three Facts Most Sceptics Don’t Seem to Understand’ to encourage skepticism of entrenched dogmas, while warning against opposition to new big ideas.

-There is more to read by Dr Marohasy at The Myth and the Murray website: its all about the need to restore the Murray River’s estuary.
-But if your looking for recent scientific publications best to click here.
+There is more to read by Dr Marohasy at The Myth and the Murray website.
+Its all about the need to restore the Murray River’s estuary.

 The photograph that features in the top banner was taken by Dr Marohasy when she visited the famous Blue Gum Forest in the Grose Valley, Blue Mountains, Australia, on 3 February 2008.
 Contrary to media reporting, the forest had survived the back burning of a year earlier.